 109. Application of purchase money

-(1) The purchase money arising from the sale of the mortgaged or charged land shall be applied as follows: —
+(1) The purchase money arising from the sale of the mortgaged or charged land shall be applied as follows:

 If the sale be by the mortgagee or his transferees —

 First in payment of the expenses of and incidental to such sale and consequent on such behalf; secondly in payment of the moneys which may be due or owing on the mortgage; thirdly in payment of subsequent mortgages and of any money which may be due or owing in respect of any subsequent charge in the order of their respective priorities; and the surplus (if any) shall be paid to the mortgagor.
 Provided always that if the sale be made by a mortgagee or his transferees and there is a subsequent charge the purchase moneys after there shall have been made thereout all proper prior payments shall be deposited by him or them in the manner and names and for purposes corresponding with those after mentioned.